coderefinery/manuals/hackmd-mechanics.md

 - Please leave some blank lines at the bottom

-- Please don't "select all", it highlights for everyone and adds a risk of losing data (there are periodic backups, but not instant).
+- NOTE: Please don't "select all", it highlights for everyone and adds a risk of losing data (there are periodic backups, but not instant).

 - It can be quite demanding to follow the collaborative document closely.
 Keep an eye